The Yingbin Fu Laboratory

 We place emphasis in Translational Research-- discovering disease mechanisms and developing innovative treatment strategies.
 Due to the translational nature of our research, students will have good employment opportunities in both academia and industry.
 With diverse research projects (from basic to translational) and sufficient funding (the lab is currently funded by two NIH R01s (R01EY022614 and R01EY022901), there is ample opportunity for incoming students.
 We welcome rotation students!

 Postdoctoral candidates and incoming students who are interested in addressing major health challenges facing our modern society and in exploring opportunities in both academia and pharmaceutical industry are encouraged to apply.

-Techniques: Students are expected to learn a variety of techniques in modern neuroscience research including genetics, electrophysiology, biochemistry, cell biology, advanced in vivo and in vitro imaging, and animal behavior.
+Students are expected to learn a variety of techniques in modern neuroscience research including genetics, electrophysiology, biochemistry, cell biology, advanced in vivo and in vitro imaging, nanoparticle drug delivery, viral and non-viral based gene therapy, and animal behavior.

 Yang Z, Tong Z, Chen Y, Zeng J, Sun X, Zhao C, Davey L, Wang K, Chen H, London N, Muramatsu D, Salasar F, Kasuga D, Wang X, Dixie M, Zhao P, Yang R, Gibbs D, Lu F, Liu X, Li Y, Li B, Li C, Li Y, Campochiaro B, Constantine R, Zack D, Campochiaro P, Fu Y, Li D, Katsanis N, and Zhang K. (2010).
 Genetic and functional dissection of HTRA1 and LOC387715 in age-related macular degeneration.
 PLoS Genet 6, e1000836.